mckenziewest/math425/syllabus.page/source.md

 ## Health and Safety
 This class will adhere to UWEC COVID-19 policies and guidelines as found here [HTTPS://WWW.UWEC.EDU/CORONAVIRUS-UPDATES/](HTTPS://WWW.UWEC.EDU/CORONAVIRUS-UPDATES/).
 Each of us shares responsibility for the health and safety of all in the classroom environment.

 If you are sick, please stay home and get notes from your classmates.
-Do not expect that the days lecture will be recorded.
+Course lectures will not be recorded.

 ## Collaboration
 You are expected to work together on homework sets, though everyone is required to write up and submit their own solutions, unless otherwise stated.
 Solutions that appear to be direct copies of a classmate’s or of ones found online will require a one-on-one meeting with me to discuss the source and next steps.